 Matthew Murray's Unconventional Insurance Agency Blueprint: Humor, Grit, and Real Strategy (Part 1)

-The Early Days: What Nobody Tells You About Starting an Agency
+What Does Nobody Tell You About Starting an Insurance Agency?

 Matthew's story doesn't start with a clean origin narrative.
 It starts with the chaos that most agency owners know intimately: the awkward early conversations, the clients who were harder than expected, the moments where the right move wasn't obvious and you had to trust your gut and hope it worked out.
 He told a story early in the conversation, involving his agency during the COVID period, that had Craig and Jason laughing hard enough that the story itself almost overshadowed the lesson inside it.